-Storing food in the appropriate container to maximize space.
-Freezer bags are one of the best options for soups, stews, fruit, vegetables etc. For hot liquids, let them cool then ladle into a heavy duty freezer bag.
+Storing food in the appropriate container maximizes space.
+Freezer bags are one of the best options for soups, stews, fruit, vegetables.
+Kitchen tip: For hot liquids, let them cool first before ladling into a heavy-duty freezer bag.
 Once fully cooled, place them on their side and freeze solid in a single layer.
 Once frozen, you can stack items to save significant space.

 Always have a permanent marker on hand that will withstand the freezer frost and moisture.
 Label each item, and mark the ‘date in’, as well as the ‘date out’.
 It is also helpful to include any cooking instructions.
 This will help you avoid losing track of what’s in your freezer.

 Remove as much air as possible from freezer bags and storage containers to prevent freezer burn.
 If your storage container is only partially full, lay a piece of waxed paper or plastic wrap over the top of your food to minimize exposure to air, then continue packaging.